Hikers on the Low Pass route will explore some of Dick Proenneke's stomping grounds in the high country above Upper Twin Lake.

-Difficulty: Moderate trail-less hiking around brushy lake shore then climbing into alpine terrain closer to the pass.
+Trail-less hiking around brushy lake shore, then climbing into alpine terrain closer to the pass.

-Hazards: Use caution when sidehilling steep scree field.
+Use caution when sidehilling steep scree fields.
 Be alert to wildlife when hiking through brush.

 There are many places to camp in the Low Pass area; however, you will need to store your food and toiletry items in approved bear resistant canisters during this trip due to the lack of trees to hang food where suitable camping is available.
 Canisters can be rented for free at the park visitor center in Port Alsworth.
 You should also cook at least 100 yards away from your camp to avoid an association made by bears between your camp and your food.
 Please follow leave no trace ethics and park rules and regulations when choosing campsites, storing food, and building campfires.